-The Core Mindset of a Full-Stack Developer
+The Core Mindset of a End-to-end Developer

-Becoming a strong full-stack developer starts with a mindset of ownership.
+Becoming a strong End-to-end developer starts with a mindset of ownership.
 You’re not simply coding features — you’re engineering solutions.
 This involves balancing the technical architecture, user experience, and deployment pipelines.
 Here are three guiding principles:

 - Optimize Early, Scale Gradually: Focus on writing clean, modular code that can be easily scaled without breaking dependencies.